Logan Park High School: History

-The school was built on the site of a former rifle range in a small wooded valley adjacent to Logan Park, an area of land reclaimed from the former Lake Logan (itself previously Pelichet Bay) and now largely converted into a park and playing fields in Dunedin North.
-It admitted third-form students in 1974 and expanded to all forms the following year, when it was formally opened by Phil Amos, the Minister of Education.
+The school was built on the site of a former rifle range in a small wooded valley adjacent to Logan Park, an area of land reclaimed from the former Lake Logan (itself previously Pelichet Bay).
+It is now largely converted into a park and playing fields in Dunedin North.
+It admitted third-form (Year 9) students in 1974 and expanded to all forms the following year, when it was formally opened in June by Phil Amos, the Minister of Education.
 The city's main athletics and soccer venue, the Caledonian Ground, is located next to the school grounds.
 Forsyth Barr Stadium at University Plaza and the University Oval cricket ground are also located nearby.

 The school developed from an earlier school in central Dunedin, King Edward Technical College, which itself had long links with Otago Polytechnic (which has also previously occupied a central Dunedin site).
 The school's proximity to the city's tertiary institutions (the University of Otago and Otago Polytechnic) allows the school access to tertiary study facilities it would otherwise not have access to.

 Like most New Zealand state secondary schools of the era, Logan Park High School was constructed to the S68 standard plan, characterised by its single-storey classroom blocks of masonry construction, low-pitched roofs and internal open courtyards.

 On 17 March 2020, the high school was shut down for 48 hours after one of its students tested positive for the Coronavirus disease 2019.
 The school's closure was part of the New Zealand Government's heightened health measures in response to the COVID-19 pandemic in New Zealand.

+In March 2025, the school celebrated its 50th anniversary.